 Profile data and custom profile data can be viewed within your contacts' profile pages.
 You can also build segments and flows based on profile attributes.

-To find profile data in your Klaviyo account, navigate to the Profiles tab and click on a contact.
+To find profile data in your Klaviyo account, navigate to the Profiles tab (under Audience) and click on a contact.
 Both the CONTACT section and the INFORMATION section contain profile data, and the INFORMATION section contains specific Klaviyo properties and custom data.

 Each piece of data listed in the INFORMATION section is known as a 'Klaviyo property', while each piece of data listed in the Custom Properties subsection under INFORMATION is referred to as a custom property.

 You can add these custom properties to a contact's profile to track specific information about your customers.
-To learn more, head to our article on Adding Customer Properties to a Contact Profile.

 You can pull profile data into flow filters to determine which customers should remain in a flow.